Helen Lewis (journalist): The Genius Myth

 In 2025, Jonathan Cape published Lewis's second book The Genius Myth: The Dangerous Allure of Rebels, Monsters and Rule-Breakers.
 The Observer called it an "angry, witty book" while The Economist described it as "original and painfully timely".

 Broadcasting

-In 2019, Lewis launched her Radio 4 series, The Spark, a longform interview series with each episode dedicated to a single guest (or, in one case, two co-authors).
+In 2019, Lewis launched her BBC Radio 4 series, The Spark, a longform interview series with each episode dedicated to a single guest (or, in one case, two co-authors).
 The first four series have been collected by Penguin as an audiobook.
 In 2021, the BBC aired her comedy documentary series Great Wives.
 In 2022, Helen Lewis's eight-part podcast called The New Gurus aired on BBC Radio 4.
 In it, she investigated the popularity and influence of charismatic individuals from Russell Brand to Jordan Peterson.

-Lewis presents the current affairs podcasts Page 94: The Private Eye Podcast, with Ian Hislop, Andrew Hunter Murray, and Adam Macqueen, and Strong Message Here with Armando Iannucci.
+Lewis presents the current affairs podcasts Page 94: The Private Eye Podcast, with Ian Hislop, Andrew Hunter Murray, and Adam Macqueen, and presented the first series of the Radio 4 programme Strong Message Here with Armando Iannucci.